ForestAdmin/agent-nodejs/docs/deployment/cloud/deploy-on-ubuntu.md

 Now, we can export the database from your local environment (your computer) to import it to your Ubuntu server.

-For security reason, we will not allow remote connections to this database.
+For security reasons, we will not allow remote connections to this database.
 This is why transfer the database dump to the remote server using `rsync.`

 From your computer: